tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

       - Players gain insights into the game world, unlocking new dialogue options or quest opportunities.

     - **Skills**
-      - Some quests reward players with new Gōngfu techniques or improved abilities.
+      - Some quests reward players with new Gōngfū techniques or improved abilities.

     - **Reputation**
       - Completing quests affects the player's standing with various factions or individuals.